Contributing to the Ansible Documentation

 sphinx-build returns more extensive syntax feedback, including warnings about indentation errors and

 x-string without end-string warnings.
 This can be useful, especially if you’re creating a new page from scratch.
 To build a page or pages with

 –a for all files, or omit both to compile only new/changed files.

 sphinx-build -b html -c rst/ rst/dev_guide/ _build/html/dev_guide/ rst/dev_guide/developing_modules_documenting.rst

 When you submit a documentation pull request, automated tests are run.
 Those same tests can be run locally.
 To do so, navigate to the repository’s top directory and run:

-Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
-It is therefore safest to run them on a clean copy of the repository, which is the purpose of
+It is recommended to run tests on a clean copy of the repository, which is the purpose of the